Timendus/chipception/README.md

 # Chipception

-Because CHIP-8 interpreters have been written in *every* programming language, except in CHIP-8 itself.
+CHIP-8 interpreters have been written in *every* programming language... except in CHIP-8 itself.

 Until now! 😄

 # Development log